 Photo: Spa at Stein Eriksen Lodge

 A massage table is your most important instrument, second only to your talent and skill.
 When you find the right table for you, it will magnify the quality of your work and give your clients the high-quality experience they are looking for.
 With such a wide variety of massage tables on the market, how do you find the right one for you?
-Our experts at Buy-Rite put together a list of the important factors you should consider before making your big investment.
+Our experts at Buy-Rite put together a guide to buying a massage table with a list of the important factors you should consider before making your big investment.

 1. Type of Massage Table